kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Nervous sweaty elephant](../../content/tweets/august-comms/matthew/nervous-sweaty-elephant.png)](https://x.com/Matthew49200183/status/1729879649063416246)

 - This was an out-of-the-blue meaningless reply with overtones of sexual perversion, and *nervous sweaty elephant* I felt was a reference to me.
-- When I went to class about an hour later, the French-horn player who always sat beside me stunk of peanuts (she was eating a peanut bun), and the choir master (an extremely unpleasant man who will send me a dick pic on X in September) spoke endlessly about elephant trunks, *trompas* the word also happens to be very similar to trumpet, and can also mean "big nose".
+- When I went to class about an hour after this interaction, feeling *unusually* stressed and anxious as I always did at choir, the French-horn player who always sat beside me stunk of peanuts (she was eating a peanut bun), and the choir master (an extremely unpleasant man who will send me a dick pic on X in September) spoke endlessly about elephant trunks, *trompas* the word also happens to be very similar to trumpet, and can also mean "big nose".

 ## In the baths at Cauterets with Sally